James Ogilvy

 James Robert Bruce Ogilvy (born 29 February 1964) is a British landscape designer, and the founder and editor of the magazine Luxury Briefing.
 He is a member of the extended British royal family as the elder child and only son of Princess Alexandra of Kent and Sir Angus Ogilvy.
-Queen Elizabeth II was a first cousin of his mother, both of whom were granddaughters of King George V. As a result, he is a second cousin of King Charles III and 56th or 59th in the line to the British throne.
+Queen Elizabeth II was a first cousin of his mother, both of whom were granddaughters of King George V. As a result, he is a second cousin of King Charles III and 60th in the line to the British throne.

 Early life and family

-Ogilvy was born on Leap Year Day in 1964 making him a Leapling.
+James Robert Bruce Ogilvy was born on Leap Year Day in 1964, making him a leapling.
 He was born in Thatched House Lodge, Richmond Park, Surrey.
 He was the first of four children born to royalty within a space of nine weeks in 1964, the others being Prince Edward, Lady Helen Windsor and Lady Sarah Armstrong-Jones.
-Ogilvy was baptised by Arthur Michael Ramsey, Archbishop of Canterbury, with Queen Elizabeth II among his seven godparents.
+Ogilvy was baptised by Michael Ramsey, Archbishop of Canterbury, with Queen Elizabeth II among his seven godparents.
 At birth, he was 13th in line to the British throne.
-As of January 2025, he is 58th.
+As of December 2025, he is 59th.